How To Remove Gel Ink From Clothing

 Apply this mixture to the stained area and let it sit for approximately 2 hours.
 Then use cold water to rinse the entire garment before washing it with regular laundry detergent.

 Another technique is to use blotters.
-There are a variety of household chemicals that can be utilized to blot out a gel ink stain.
+There are a variety of household chemicals that can be utilized to blot out this type of blemish.

-It is important to blot the stained area as opposed to rubbing it.
+It is important to blot the material as opposed to rubbing it.

 Continue this process until all of the gel ink stains have transferred from the garment to the towel.